tcsvn/pyadlml/docs/user_guide.rst

    :alt: alternate text
    :align: center

-Create a raw representation from your data by
+Transform a device dataframe to the *raw* representation by using the *DiscreteEncoder* and *LabelEncoder*.

 .. code:: python